adicu/data.adicu.com/README.md

     |-- app/ (request handlers; notably all inheriting from basic.py)
     |-- conf/ (configs)
     |-- lib/ (generic library code; will *not* do any request handling)
+    |-- model/ (some stupid models to help you form those sql queries)
     |-- scripts/ (command line helper scripts; database start/stop scripts)
+    |-- templates/ (html templates)
+    |-- static/ (your static files, such as js, css, imgs)
     |-- tests/ (py.test scripts that should be used during development)

-Top level files should be: executables (the main app), or a README.md.
+Top level files should be: app.py, README.md, Procfile (for heroku), and requirements